-The book-a-week challenge continues with The Coelho Medallion, by Kevin Tumlinson.
+The book-a-week challenge continues with Death Comes for the Archbishop by Willa Cather.

 Check in every week for Book Review Wednesday.
 I’m reading and reviewing a book a week throughout 2018.
 Join me.
 Authors, if you have a book you would like reviewed, send me an email at email@example.com.

 Joseph Mark Brewer writes the Shig Sato mysteries.
 Mix up some Lieutenant Columbo and Kurt Wallander and you have an interesting character in Sato and a thrilling new series set in the heart of Tokyo.
 And click here for your copy of The Gangster’s Son, The Thief’s Mistake, Traitors & Lies, or Cat’s Meow at a special discount you’ll find only at this site.
 To get the latest Shig Sato news and previews, check out Shig’s Readers Club — you’ll get a free copy of Tokyo Summer, the exciting Shig Sato prequel that tells the story of the events that led up to The Gangster’s Son.
 No obligation.
 Shig insists.